WHAT ARE THE DAYS AND HOURS OF CAMP?

 WHAT IF WE AREN’T CHRISTIANS?

 Everyone is welcome!
 We would love the opportunity to get to know your students and teach them theater.
 While we do spend time in worship and devotions each day, no one is required to participate.
-Most of the day is spent on theater skills.
+Most of the day is spent on theater skills and fun activities.

 ARE PARENTS ALLOWED TO STAY?